Cluster-DE/cariad-eng-it-frame-wp01/README.md

 ### Terraform & Azure Limitations
 - **Storage Account Tier Restrictions**: Private Link cannot be used with premium storage accounts (SSDs), limiting performance choices.
 - **Cross-Region ServiceConnections**: These are restricted to the same region, making cross-region deployments challenging when using ServiceConnections.
+- **Storage account without public access disables GitHub Agents & local development**: When disabling public access, the azure resource manager behind terraform cannot access resources like blobs & fileshares.
+This issue can be solved by creating or connecting a ci/cd agent with our vnet.
+For local development we have the same case - we would need to use a VPN to allow that.
+Alteratively, we can also allow the current ip address of the agent or the developer before deployment.

 ## Ansible playbook configuration